taupiqueur/chrome-dmenu/README.md

 # dmenu for Chrome

-Tab search, selection and beyond with a dynamic menu program.
+A browser extension that lets you search tabs with a dynamic menu program—such as [dmenu].

 [dmenu]: https://tools.suckless.org/dmenu/